 Some of the many health risks associated with too much sitting include:

-● Muscle atrophy and weakness, which occurs when your muscle fibers shrink in size due to inactivity
+- Muscle atrophy and weakness occur when your muscle fibers shrink in size due to inactivity.

-● Shortened hip flexors, which decreases range of motion in the hip joints, leading to back pain
+- Shortened hip flexors decrease the range of motion in the hip joints, leading to back pain.

-● Tight hamstrings, which can negatively affect gait and balance and contribute to low back pain and knee stiffness
+- Tight hamstrings can negatively affect gait and balance and contribute to low back pain and knee stiffness.

-● Progressive abdominal weakness, which leads to hunching, suboptimal posture, back strain, and discomfort (long-term, this can also contribute to herniated spinal discs)
+- Progressive abdominal weakness leads to hunching, suboptimal posture, back strain, and discomfort (long-term, this can also contribute to herniated spinal discs).

-● Muscle imbalances, which can result from atrophy and reduced flexibility caused by prolonged inactivity
+- Muscle imbalances can result from atrophy and reduced flexibility caused by prolonged inactivity.

-● Deep vein thrombosis (DVT), which occurs when blood clots form in veins deep within the body and can result in pulmonary embolus, which can be fatal (DVT typically affects the lower extremities but may occur elsewhere)
+- Deep vein thrombosis (DVT) occurs when blood clots form in veins deep within the body and can result in pulmonary embolus, which can be fatal (DVT typically affects the lower extremities but may occur elsewhere)

-● Elevated blood pressure, which can develop due to prolonged periods of inactivity
+- Elevated blood pressure can develop due to prolonged periods of inactivity.

 Get Up & Move!

 Taking periodic breaks from sitting is one of the easiest and most effective things you can do to dramatically reduce your risk of sitting-related health issues.
-So while you’re at work, make sure you’re getting up and moving throughout the day!
+So, while at work, ensure you get up and move throughout the day!

 You can:

-After moving around for a bit, make sure that when you sit back down, you do so with good posture.
-If you have questions about how to sit with proper posture at work, feel free to ask!
+After moving around for a bit, ensure that when you sit back down, you do so with good posture.
+If you have questions about how to sit properly at work, feel free to ask!
 We’re always more than happy to help you learn healthier sitting habits.

 Chiropractic Care: Essential Treatment for Desk Workers